 Light Feminine and Dark Feminine

 This is a character contrast trope.
 Both female characters are decidedly feminine, but in different ways.
-The Light feminine is generally angelic and feels love.
-The Dark feminine is generally devilish and plays with desire.
+The light is generally angelic and feels love, whereas the dark is generally devilish and plays with desire.
+The light is usually sweet and naive, whereas the dark is usually aloof and brooding.
 Either type can be the girly girl portrayed in the Tomboy and Girly Girl

 contrast.
 When a love interest is involved, it's likely to lead to a Betty and Veronica